hitokiri-mata/katacoda-courses/kubernetes-observability/basics/step3-kubectl.md

 `kubectl get events`{{execute}}

 Scaling is a type of event.
-Scale down the pod from 3 down to 2.
+Scale down the Pod from 3 down to 2.

 `kubectl scale deployment/random-logger --replicas=2`{{execute}}